University of Guelph: History

 The Macdonald Institute was established in 1903 to house women's home economics programs, nature studies, and some domestic art and science.
 It was named after its financier, Sir William Macdonald, who worked to promote domestic sciences in rural Canada, and founded Macdonald College and McGill University College of British Columbia.
 The Ontario Veterinary College (OVC), founded in Mimico in 1862, was moved to Guelph in 1922.
 Economist John Kenneth Galbraith was an undergraduate at the college (graduating in 1931).
-In 1919 the Ontario Agricultural College aimed at recruiting "farm boys" with a low cost, two-year program ($20.00 per year) and "the lowest possible rate" for room and board.
+In 1919, the Ontario Agricultural College aimed to recruit "farm boys" through a low-cost, two-year program ($20.00 per year) and "the lowest possible rate" for room and board.